lynaghk/c2/README.markdown

 To get at the value, you have to explicitly dereference it using the `@` syntax (e.g., `@a ;;=> "stuff pointed at by a"`)

 C2 takes advantage of this to automatically setup *bindings*.
-If, in the previous example, the bar chart's data was dereferenced from an atom (rather than being inlined as `{"A" 1, "B" 2, "C" 4, "D" 3}`), then the `bind!` macro would automatically watch that atom and re-render the view when the atom pointed to a new value.
+In the previous example, if the bar chart's data were dereferenced from an atom rather than being inlined (`{"A" 1, "B" 2, "C" 4, "D" 3}`), then the `bind!` macro would automatically watch that atom and re-render the view when the atom pointed to a new value.
-(Watchers will be added to every atom that is dereferenced in the body of `bind!`.)
+(Watchers are added to every atom that is dereferenced within `bind!`.)

 No animation
 ------------